Zuletzt aktualisiert: Samstag, 19. Oktober 2019 16:37

 Stakeholders will be able to submit inputs/contributions/comments on the first revision drafts by posting them to the blog using a specific form available for the purpose.
 Stakeholders also have the possibility to comment on the contributions provided by the others.

-The input period will be open for 60 days.
-A further 15 days period will be available for providing comments on received contributions.
+The input period will be open for 60 days from 1 April and end on 31 May 2019.
+A further 30 days period will be available for providing comments on received contributions.
+This period will end on 30 June 2019.

 The Standards Committee will collate, assess and deliberate on all received contributions.
 Further consultations with experts may be undertaken during this period.
 Based on these deliberations, a second revision draft of the GOTS v 6.0 and corresponding Implementation Manual will be finalised.